Revit Training Modules

 Students should be comfortable with the fundamentals of Autodesk Revit as taught in Autodesk Revit Architecture, MEP, or Structure Fundamentals.
 Knowledge of basic techniques is assumed, such as creating typical elements as well as copying and moving objects, creating and working with views, etc

-If you are interested in custom training content or training on older Revit version please call us or send your enquiry using this link.
+If you are interested in custom training content please call us or send your enquiry using this link.